kelcecil/shorturl/README.md

 to try their hand at Go programming.
 A few possibilities (in ascending order of difficulty) are:

 - Adding more logging. ([Explore the `log` standard library package.](https://golang.org/pkg/log/))
+- Add tests to test the HTTP endpoints. ([Explore the `httptest` standard library package.](https://golang.org/pkg/net/http/httptest/))
+- Add benchmarks to evaluate the speed of the encoding. ([Explore the `testing` standard library package.](https://golang.org/pkg/testing/))
 - Write code to ensure that the symmetric key will never produce a curse word.
 (Think http://localhost:8080/butts)
 - Implement a new storage backend for URLStorage. ([sqlite3 might be a good option](https://github.com/mattn/go-sqlite3)).
+- Implement middleware to add rate limiting or metrics collection.

 ## Is this production ready?